MD4/iAdvize/README.md

 # iAdvize

-This my implementation of the iAdvize-VDM test.
+This is my implementation of the iAdvize-VDM test.

 Demo app: